lmapii/practical-zephyr/04_practice/readme.md

 > **Note:** `/omit-if-no-ref/` is used to tell the devicetree generator that no code should be generated for the node in case it is not referenced in the devicetree.
 This avoids adding unnecessary content to the devicetree since `pinctrl` nodes are only used when referenced.

 On the STM32, the RX and TX functionality for `USART2` can only be selected via a pin's alternative function and is therefore not available on all pins.
-Instead of providing macros for all combinations, in the node approach you'll find predefined _nodes_ for all pins and functions, e.g., for `USART2_TX` the following nodes exist in `stm32c031c(4-6)tx-pinctrl.dtsi`.
+Instead of providing macros for all combinations, in the node approach, you'll find predefined _nodes_ for all pins and functions, e.g., for `USART2_TX` the following nodes exist in `stm32c031c(4-6)tx-pinctrl.dtsi`.

 - `usart2_tx_pa2`
 - `usart2_tx_pa4`